thorek/gama/libs/doc/permissions.md

 # Permissions

 All things described here refer to the default `EntityPermssions` implementation.
-You can replace this with your own implementation - as described in the last section of this document.
+You can replace this with your own implementation - as described in [Custom Implementations](./custom-implementations.md).

-Permissions are based on two dimensions - the CRUD action a principal (actually a role) can execute on an Entity (what) and the concept of permssion expressions (on which data).
+Permissions are based on two dimensions - the CRUD action a principal (actually a role) can execute on an Entity (what) and the concept of permission expressions (on which data).

 ## Principal